 The government is counting on you withdrawing money from these accounts after you retire to help supplement the income you get from pensions and Social Security.
 You’ll owe regular income taxes on these distributions in the year you take them.
 (Note that qualified distributions from a Roth IRA are tax-free.)
 If you don’t need the extra income, you can leave your money invested for more tax-deferred growth potential.
 But not forever.

 Eventually, the IRS will collect the taxes you’ve postponed.
 That’s where the Required Minimum Distribution (RMD) rule comes in.
-You must begin taking distributions from each of your tax-deferred retirement accounts by April 1 of the year after you turn age 70 ½, whether you need the money or not.
+You must begin taking distributions from each of your tax-deferred retirement accounts, whether you need the money or not.
 You can take out more than the RMD, but not less.